 - 4.1 Based upon Natural England's Site Improvement Plans, Supplementary Advice on Conserving and Restoring Site Features and Natural England consultation with regards to the Local Plan, there are two impact pathways that require consideration with regards to Ensor's Pool SAC and the DPD. - 4.2 The following potential linking impact pathways have been identified that could link Ensor's Pool SAC to the DPD.
 These are: - Direct effects on white-clawed crayfish abundance and distribution; - Indirect effects through changes in groundwater input to the SAC, or water quality in the SAC; and - Indirect effects through recreational pressure.
-For example, recreational angling can introduce crayfish plague to sites if correct guidance is not followed. - 4.3 Linking impact pathways to the Humber Estuary SAC/Ramsar and Severn Estuary SAC/Ramsar consist of anything that would block passage of migratory fish up and downstream or interfere with conservation measures to improve fish passage.
-This includes not only physical blockages in the river (weirs or other obstructions) but reductions in flow volume/rate or water quality. - 4.4 The consideration of the Nuneaton and Bedworth Borough Plan Review and its potential effects on Ensor's Pool SAC, Humber Estuary SAC/Ramsar or Severn Estuary SPA/Ramsar is documented in Table 2. - 4.5 Of greatest relevance to Ensor's Pool is Strategic Allocation SHA-2 (Arbury) as this large site lies immediately adjacent to the SAC.
+For example, recreational angling can introduce crayfish plague to sites if correct guidance is not followed. - 4.3 The consideration of the Nuneaton and Bedworth Borough Plan Review and its potential effects on Ensor's Pool SAC is documented in - 4.4 Of greatest relevance is Strategic Allocation SHA-2 (Arbury) as this large site lies immediately adjacent to the SAC.
 Given the proximity of this site in particular, likely significant effects (i.e. the mere potential for an effect) on the SAC cannot be dismissed.
-With regard to the Severn Estuary SAC/Ramsar and Humber Estuary SPA/Ramsar, part of site SHA3 (Judkins) in Nuneaton lies adjacent to the River Anker and is therefore indirectly connected to the Humber Estuary.
-Non-Strategic Allocations NSHA-5, NSHA-9, NSHA-14 and NSHA-17 also lie close to the River Anker in Nuneaton town centre.
-Non-Strategic Housing Allocation NSHA-2 and strategic allocation SEA6 (Bowling Green Lane) are both close to the River Sowe, although none are adjacent.
-These therefore are indirectly connected to the Severn Estuary SAC/Ramsar site. - 4.6 The second stage of HRA known as Appropriate Assessment is therefore required. - 4.7 The Conservation of Habitats and Species Regulations (2017 as amended) require that plans are not considered purely in isolation but 'in combination' with other projects and plans.
-Those most relevant in relation to the Nuneaton and Bedworth Borough Council's Borough Plan Review include: - Hinckley and Bosworth Borough Council Local Plan (2006 to 2026) - Rugby Borough Council Local Plan 2011 2031 - Coventry City Council I Local Plan 2011 2031 - North Warwickshire Borough Council 2021
+The second stage of HRA known as Appropriate Assessment is therefore required.